-Newsquest’s daily titles include the Herald titles and The National in Scotland, the News and Star in Cumbria, the Northern Echo, Bournemouth Daily Echo, Oxford Mail, and Isle of Wight County Press.
+Newsquest’s titles include the Herald titles and The National in Scotland, the News and Star in Cumbria, the Northern Echo, Bournemouth Daily Echo, Oxford Mail, and Isle of Wight County Press.

 It also owns a number of local weekly newspaper series in London, including the Guardian, News Shopper and Times.

 MNG is owned by New York hedge fund Alden Global Capital.
 It publishes about 200 newspapers in the US including the Denver Post, Boston Herald and San Jose Mercury News.

 A letter sent to Gannett’s board of directors by MNG today said Gannett had “suffered from a series of value-destroying decisions made by an unfocused leadership team” since it went public two and a half years ago.

 It urged Gannett to enter into discussions with MNG about a strategic combination, hire an investment bank to conduct a review of strategic alternatives, including a potential sale, commit to a moratorium on digital acquisitions and to a “feasible, strategic and financial path forward” before hiring a new chief executive to replace Robert Dickey, who retires in May.

 MNG said that, “unlike other potential buyers”, it was a “proven operator in the newspaper business” and was able “to provide a home for the company’s businesses and valued employees so they can continue to serve their local communities”.

 The publisher added: “MNG has invested in Gannett because we see significant value in Gannett’s assets, particularly its core newspaper business.